Vets-Who-Code/march2021/phaseOneNotes/week_05.md

 - Research whats the difference between smaccs and vim
 - Research front end data layer and serving it to the web api layers and serverless lambda functions
 - Look at javascript promises
-- Being successful involves building a thing, talking about it, blog about it, documenting your journey, and adding to your professional portfolio
+- Being successful involves building a thing, talking about it, blogging about it, documenting your journey, and adding to your professional portfolio
 - Brief overview of rss feeds.
 Mainly for podcast and blog post updates to be sent to subscribers
 - We will build an app with contraints
 - We will rebuild our product in Gatsby